A generalization of Schur-Weyl duality with applications in quantum estimation: A Generalization of Schur-Weyl duality

 Also note that the fact that each of the algebras in this theorem is in the commutant of the other algebra is trivial.
 In other words, for any subgroup $H\subseteq \text{U}(d)$ it holds that

 The non-trivial content of the theorem is that for gauge groups these two algebras are equal.
-For $H$ a subgroup of $\text{U}(d)$ that is not equal to its bicommutant in $\text{U}(d)$, and so is not a gauge group, the above two algebras are not necessarily equal.
-We provide a simple example illustrating this fact in Appendix~\ref{app-count-ex0}.
+For $H$ a subgroup of $\text{U}(d)$ that is not equal to the centralizer of its centralizer in $\text{U}(d)$, i.e. $H\neq H''$, and so is not a gauge group, the above two algebras are not necessarily equal.
+We provide a simple example illustrating this fact in Appendix \ref{app-count-ex0}.

-To prove theorem \ref{cor-pairs} we use the following property of gauge groups which is proven in Appendix~\ref{Sec-Proof}.. \begin{lemma} For a gauge group $G$, the complex algebra spanned by $\textbf{Q}(G)$ is equal to the permutationally invariant subalgebra of the complex algebra spanned by $G^{\times n}$. \end{lemma} The result can be summarized as
+To prove theorem \ref{cor-pairs} we use the following property of gauge groups which is proven in section~\ref{Sec-Proof}. \begin{lemma} For a gauge group $G$, the complex algebra spanned by $\textbf{Q}(G)$ is equal to the permutationally invariant subalgebra of the complex algebra spanned by $G^{\times n}$. \end{lemma} The result can be summarized as

 Using this lemma the proof of theorem \ref{cor-pairs} is then straightforward and proceeds as follows.